“Life offers you a thousand chances … all you have to do is take one.”Frances Mayes, Under the Tuscan Sun

 DAY 1 > MONTEPULCIANO

 We meet after lunch in the beautiful town of Montepulciano, a medieval city full of winding, cobblestoned streets and boasting plenty of shops, restaurants, and cafes.
 The city, which has ancient roots dating back to Roman times and the pre-Roman Etruscan people, is strategically placed on a hillside with a castle that protected the trade routes and farming fields below.
 We will take an introductory exploratory walk on the side roads and small paths of the city and the countryside just below, with a stop at the Cantina Dei winery for our first taste of Vino Nobile di Montepulciano.
-We finish at our home for the evening, the Etruria Resort.
 This night we will eat a delicious Italian meal together, as we will each night of the tour.

 Walking Distance: 5 KM